07 May 2014 : Original article

+BACKGROUND: Acute aortic dissection (AAD) is a life-threatening cardiovascular condition with high morbidity and mortality.
 We sought to assess clinical profiles as well as outcomes of AAD in a predominantly Hispanic population and to explore the relationship between this condition and uncontrolled/untreated hypertension in this community.

-Material and Methods: This was a single-center, retrospective, cross-sectional study of patients admitted with AAD over a 10 years period.
+MATERIAL AND METHODS: This was a single-center, retrospective, cross-sectional study of patients admitted with AAD over a 10 years period.

-Results: Fifty-nine cases of AAD were included in the analysis.
+RESULTS: Fifty-nine cases of AAD were included in the analysis.
 The group of Hispanics with AAD had more females (48.3%, p=0.002), more dyslipidemia and coronary artery disease (p=0.006 and 0.05, respectively), and a tendency to be older and have more hypertension and diabetes compared to non-Hispanics.
 Although 70.2% of all patients had hypertension, only 52.5% of them were being treated; of those, only 66.7% achieved optimal blood pressure control prior to presentation.
 Only 47.4% received beta-blockers for blood pressure control in the acute setting.
 Longer length of in-hospital stay was associated with older age, higher troponin and creatine kinase levels, and presence of hypertension.
 In-hospital death occurred in 10 (17%) patients and mortality was significantly associated with higher serum creatinine (p=0.01).

-Conclusions: Hispanic patients with AAD were more likely to be female, of older age, and have more cardiovascular risk factors in comparison to non-Hispanics.
+CONCLUSIONS: Hispanic patients with AAD were more likely to be female, of older age, and have more cardiovascular risk factors in comparison to non-Hispanics.
 In addition, significant under-treatment of hypertension in this population and underutilization of beta-blockers for blood pressure control in the acute settings was evident.
 Better prevention and timely treatment may improve outcomes for this condition in this population.

 Keywords: Aneurysm, Dissecting - therapy, Acute Disease, Aortic Aneurysm - therapy, Hispanic Americans, Multimodal Imaging